joebertj/aiops/README.md

 ### Core Philosophy
 AIOps represents a paradigm shift from traditional infrastructure management to AI-first operations.
 The goal is to make infrastructure as conversational and intuitive as possible while maintaining the precision and reliability that operations teams require.

-**AI + Human Innovation:** We leverage AI to reach baseline functionality quickly, then use human creativity to break beyond training data limitations and create truly innovative solutions.
-This approach produces tools that are superior to what either AI alone or traditional development alone could achieve.
+**AI Foundation + Human Innovation:** We leverage AI's existing superiority as our foundation, then use human creativity to transcend training data limitations and create truly groundbreaking solutions.
+AI provides the superior base; human creativity is what makes tools transcendent.

 ### Planned Components
 - **🐚 awesh**: AI-aware shell (current showcase)